billyc/immersion/_posts/2023-09-12-sept-update.md

 - For some words I resisted the temptation to put the English translation, but for others it felt like it would be necessary, so I did.

 **Grammar:** I also started to re-skim through my _Turkish in Three Months_ grammar book as well as the [elon.io turkish](https://elon.io/learn-turkish/lessons) grammar website to pick up the meaning and usage of the endless different suffixes.
-Turkish grammar was not entirely new to me, as I have tried to learn Turkish from grammar books before.
+Turkish grammar is not entirely new to me, as I have tried to learn Turkish from grammar books before.
 So I think, as immersion learners go, I probably need less focus on grammar than someone starting cold.
 But even so, Turkish is _so different from western languages_ that reading up on the grammar is absolutely essential or you will just be completely lost forever.
 For me this was often 15-30 minutes of